What makes a building smart?

 - Manual input

 - Is when a person is entering the data.
 It can be badging at the entrance, taking fingerprints, or that the receptionist is providing an input periodically or based on an event.
 Manual input requires the interaction of a person to validate the data input.

 - Data correlation

-- Provide real time data, each type of sensors has a purpose, such as safety it can be to measure the concentration of certain type of gas gas in a building, detect smoke, heat or fire.
-Or for security reasons such as object detection, line crossing or movement detection.
-Other type of sensors can be used to understand how the building is used such as motion, occupancy or light detector.
+- The field sensors provides real time data, each type of sensors has a purpose to fullfill, such as safety or environement monitoring.
+It can be to measure the concentration of certain type of gas gas, detect smoke, heat or fire.
+Smart cameras has the ability to detect object, line crossing or movement detection and can be use as a complementary solution for the security and safety system.

 Camera as a smart sensor

 Camera systems has evolved from analogue to digital over the last decade.
 This transformation has enabled a set of possibilities where digital images can be processed and understood by computers, enabling digital image processing and analytics.

 At first, when those system started to be integrated, the computing power was centralized, now the trend is moving towards edge processing and close to source computing.